textpattern/textpattern.github.io/administration/images-panel.md

 After entering your search criteria you start searching by clicking the search button.
 As a result you will be given a new list of images which meet the criteria.

-As a default the search will normally proceed in the images' **name**.
-But you can do more refined searches by selecting another area to search in.
-The drop-down-list left from the textarea provides the following search criteria:

 As a default the search will find matches for all criteria.
 But you can do more refined searches by selecting another area to search in.
 The drop-down-list toggle button provides the following search criteria:

 * Search all (default)